 I wanted to be a crazy cat lady but realized there is a limit to my crazy so I currently have 2 cats, a dog, and a small flock of chickens.

 My story started as your stereotypical teenage chick flick.
 Awkward girl meets cute boy in high school.
 High school drama ensues but then prom comes and they live happily ever after.

 The real adventure started after our “Happily Ever After” moment.
 We married at 18 and my husband went to basic training a few months later.
 During our time as a military family, we had two kids, moved several times, and made a lot of memories.
 After 10 years of being a military family, life threw us a curve ball and we found ourselves starting a new chapter outside the military.
 We came back to North Carolina, had our third child, and finally found a forever home in Mebane, NC.

 Finding myself in photography

 In 2009, I started Katie Smith Photography.
 Since then, I have photographed hundreds of faces.
-I’ve seen clients return and watched their children grow.
+I’ve had clients return and I watched their children grow.
 I’ve helped decorate walls with my artwork.
 I realized that being a photographer is so much more than being someone who uses a camera.
 I look forward to becoming Mebane’s favorite family photographer.

 Being a photographer is awesome because…